-The women’s volleyball program at University of Alabama may not be as widely known and respected as, say, the university’s football team, but the team certainly belongs on our list of the best colleges for women’s volleyball.
+The women’s volleyball program at the University of Alabama may not be as widely known and respected as, say, the university’s football team, but the team certainly belongs on our list of the best colleges for women’s volleyball.
 Currently coached by Ed Allen, the Crimson Tide has fought for the title of NCAA Women’s Volleyball Champions eight times since the program’s inception in 1976.
 The team’s most recent appearances have occurred in 2006, 2007, 2013, and 2014.
-The women have also been named SEC Western Division champs twice, in 2000 and 2004.
+The women were also named SEC Western Division champs twice, in 2000 and 2004.

 University of California, Berkeley

 As one of two University of California campuses to make our list of the best volleyball colleges for women, U.C.
 Berkeley has established itself as one of the top choices for talented young volleyball players.
 Coached since 1999 by Rich Feller, the California Golden Bears have made 12 NCAA Tournament appearances since 2000 and even finished as tournament runner-up in 2010.
 As part of the Pac-10, the Bears were also named regular season champs twice, most recently in 2010.